-The major drawback with PRINCE2© over the years has been its application to small projects.
-The PRINCE2 2009 literature includes a section on tailoring for the PRINCE2 Environment.
-Users found this a substantial step forward but it still doesn’t address all the issues.
+The major drawback with PRINCE2© over the years has been its poor application to small projects.
+The PRINCE2 2009 literature included a section on tailoring for the PRINCE2 environment.
+Tailoring was also further strengthened in the PRINCE2 2017 refresh.
+Users found these a substantial steps forward but they still doesn’t quite address all the issues.

 You will have been trained on the full PRINCE2 method, and that is great.
 However in most cases the projects you then work on do not justify the full method being applied.